swlaschin/fsharpforfunandprofit.com/_posts/2013-01-15-designing-with-types-discovering-the-domain.md

 These changes have a number of benefits.

-First, from a modelling point of view, the new types represent the domain much better, and are more adaptable to changing requitements.
+First, from a modelling point of view, the new types represent the domain much better, and are more adaptable to changing requirements.

 And from a development point of view, changing the type to be a union means that any new cases that we add (or remove) will break the code in a very obvious way, and it will be much harder to accidentally forget to handle all the cases.

+{% include book_page_ddd.inc %}

 ## Back to the business rule with 15 possible combinations